 But never use coarse gravel in the tank with these albinos, as these bottom-dwellers can get hurt from the sharp edges.

 They need plants to mimic their natural habitat and for safe space.
-These fish prefer hiding around the plants as they are nocturnal.
+In addition, these fish prefer hiding around the plants as they are nocturnal.

-This fish can help you get rid of algae naturally and you won’t even have to worry about their diet all the time if your tank has moderate algae growth.
+This fish can help you get rid of algae naturally, and you won’t even have to worry about their diet if your tank has moderate algae growth.

 Above all, algae are one of the foods they devour the most.
-These algae-eaters prefer a tank with vegetation or else they will be stressed and get sick.
+These algae-eaters prefer a tank with vegetation, or they will be stressed and get sick.

 The most important aspect of the aquarium is the warmth it provides.
-If you have a fish that prefer warm water, then you can risk their health with cold water.
+If you have a fish that prefers warm water, you can risk their health with cold water.

-The simple solution to the problem related to temperature is getting an aquarium heater.
+The simple solution to temperature problems is getting an aquarium heater.
 It helps you to maintain the ideal temperature in the tank all the time.

 A submersible heater is the best option for your fish tank with Albino Bristlenose.

-Water quality plays a vital role to keep your fish happy and healthy in the tank.
-The dead fish, plants, fish waste, uneaten and rotting food act as the pollutants in the tank.
+Water quality plays a vital role in keeping your fish happy and healthy in the tank.
+The dead fish, plants, fish waste, and uneaten and rotting food act as the pollutants in the tank.

-You need to clean all those impurities or else you will have a toxic tank and very unhealthy sick.
-These pollutants can stress your fish along with the increment of ammonia in the tank.
+You need to clean all those impurities or have a toxic tank and very unhealthy sick.
+These pollutants can stress your fish, and the ammonia increment in the tank.

 You have to clean and maintain the aquarium in ideal conditions for your fish to thrive and stay healthy.

-Fish tank tends to get dirty fast and this can be a real headache.
+The fish tank tends to get dirty fast, which can be a real headache.
 Hence, the Aquarium filter, especially the canister filter, helps you to clean all the pollutants from the tank.
 It is must-have equipment as these albinos are known for their huge waste production.

 Ammonia poisoning in the aquarium can be a real disaster and be the death of your dear fish.
-So, beneficial bacteria in the aquarium and filter media helps to perform the aquarium nitrogen cycle and convert the toxic ammonia into essential nitrates for plants.
+So, beneficial bacteria in the aquarium and filter media help perform the aquarium nitrogen cycle and convert the toxic ammonia into essential nitrates for plants.

 But remember to use a sponge with a canister filter as small Bristlenose can be sucked up into the filter with other impurities.

 These algae eaters might come off as the high-powered light needing fish, but they are not.
-They need moderate lighting and will do just fine.
+Instead, they need moderate lighting and will do just fine.

 Your fish will feed on the algae growing in the tank, but they can’t consume all of the extra growth.
 High algal growth will only make the tank crowded and dirty.

-They are nocturnal that’s why these fish won’t ask for lighting other than for algal growth.
+They are nocturnal; these fish won’t ask for lighting other than algal growth.
 And try to keep it as moderate as possible and turn it off at night.

-NICREW Classic LED Aquarium Light will be an ideal choice for light for the tank with a Albino Bristlenose.
+NICREW Classic LED Aquarium Light will be an ideal choice for light for the tank with an Albino Bristlenose.

 These albinos thrive in highly oxygenated water.
 They tend to gasp when the water is short of oxygen.
 That’s why it comes down to you to maintain the oxygen level in the aquarium.

-You need an instant solution for this problem to never occur and that is an air pump.
-Air pump not only helps to increase in oxygenation of the tank but also increases surface agitation.
+You need an instant solution for this problem never to occur, and that is an air pump.
+The air pump helps increase the tank’s oxygenation and increase surface agitation.

-As plants, decorations like driftwood, PVC pipes, etc. provide hiding spots to this fish and mimic their natural habitat.
+As plants, decorations like driftwood, PVC pipes, etc., provide hiding spots for these fish and mimic their natural habitat.

 They also need caves in their breeding tank where they can keep their eggs.
 Ornaments also give algae the space to grow and serve these algae-eaters.

-Good water quality also means changing the water of the tank from time to time.
-You need to change 25% of the water every other week to maintain water quality in the tank.
+Good water quality also means changing the tank’s water from time to time.
+You need to change 25% of the water every other week to maintain the water quality in the tank.
 Overdoing the aquarium water change can harm the fish, so keep that in mind.

 Poor quality of water stresses your fish and brings chaos to the tank.
 Diseases and other issues tend to follow the poor water quality.

-Whenever you get a new fish, you must not put them directly into your main tank.
-They might be carrying various parasites, bacteria, or pre-existing illness.
+You must not put them directly into your main tank whenever you get a new fish.
+This is because they might be carrying various parasites, bacteria, or pre-existing illnesses.

-So, keep them in the quarantine tank for a few days to look for symptoms and signs of microorganisms.
-You can transfer the new fish once you are sure that they won’t harm your other fish.
+So, please keep them in the quarantine tank for a few days to look for symptoms and signs of microorganisms.
+Then, you can transfer the new fish once you are sure that they won’t harm your other fish.